herreio/openalex-client-review/README.md

 ## Tasks

-- Find publications of authors associated with an academic institution in Dresden, Germany (Timespan: 2017-2022)
+- Find publications of authors associated with an academic institution in Dresden (Timespan: 2017-2022)

 ## Setup